elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_api_data.md

 ## Where Were We?

-We currently have some hardcoded data in our Elm application that we're using to display a list of games.
+We currently have some hard-coded data in our Elm application that we're using to display a list of games.

 ```elm